cookies-xor-cream/HugoTest/content/posts/poetry/leaning.md

 ---
 tags: ['People In Passing']
-title: Leaning
+title: Leaning Too Close Wasn't Close Enough
 date: 2023-03-03
 ---

-Leaning Too Close Wasn't Close Enough

 Her face felt like snow against mine,
-And the frost kept me in place,
+and the frost kept me in place,
-Like I was frozen in time.
+like I was frozen in time.

 And I thought that she'd know,
-That I was chronically warm,
+that I was chronically warm,
-But if she chills out my bones,
+but if she chills out my bones,
-Then what is the harm?
+then what is the harm?